Raising the Bar of AI-generated Image Detection with CLIP: Datasets and metrics

 \section{Datasets and metrics}

-The main objective of this work is to study the generalization ability of CLIP-based and conventional methods, that is, assess how the detectors behave on data never seen before, of different provenance, and possibly impaired by various forms of post-processing.
-Therefore, we consider a very large test dataset and try to avoid any possible biases in the experimental validation.
+The main objective of this work is to study the generalization capacity of conventional and CLIP-based methods, i.e. to evaluate how detectors behave on data never seen before, of different origins and possibly impaired by various forms of post-processing.
+Therefore, we consider a very large test dataset and take measures to mitigate any potential biases in the experimental validation process.

-Tab.~\ref{tab:datasets} lists all the generation models used in testing.
-They are grouped in three families: GAN-based (ProGAN, StyleGAN2, StyleGAN3, StyleGAN-T, GigaGAN), DM-based (Score-SDE, ADM, GLIDE, eDiff-I, Latent and Stable Diffusion, DiT, DeepFloyd-IF, Stable Diffusion XL) and commercial tools (DALL·E 2, DALL·E 3, Midjourney v5 and Adobe Firefly), which includes some recent text-driven methods available on-line, whose architecture is not always disclosed.
-These models cover the different generation modalities commonly adopted in this field: unconditional (u), conditional (c), and text-to-image (t), reported in second column of the table.
+Tab.~\ref{tab:datasets} lists all generation models used during test.
+They are grouped into three families: GAN-based (ProGAN, StyleGAN2, StyleGAN3, StyleGAN-T, GigaGAN), DM-based (Score-SDE, ADM, GLIDE, eDiff-I, Latent and Stable Diffusion, DiT, DeepFloyd-IF, Stable Diffusion XL) and commercial tools (DALL·E 2, DALL·E 3, Midjourney v5 and Adobe Firefly), which include some recent text-based methods available online, whose architecture is not always disclosed.
+The second column of the table specifies the generation modalities employed by these models: unconditional (u), conditional (c), and text-to-image (t).
+The last column reports the resolution of the images in the dataset.
+The central columns, indicate which datasets of real images were considered to carry out the detection experiments.
+These have been carefully selected to avoid all foreseeable biases.
+For example, when testing synthetic images generated by ProGAN, we use as real counterparts images from the LSUN dataset on which the ProGAN model was trained.